Man sentenced to 8 years in federal prison for torching car of R. Kelly accuser

 - Oops!Something went wrong.Please try again later.

-Michael Williams, a relative of one of Kelly’s former publicists, pleaded guilty in April to one count of arson in U.S. District Court in Brooklyn, where Kelly was later convicted of racketeering conspiracy.
+Michael Williams, a relative of one of Kelly’s former publicists, pleaded guilty in April to one count of arson in U.S. District Court in New York, where Kelly was later convicted of racketeering conspiracy.

 According to Williams’ plea agreement with prosecutors, he committed the arson to intimidate and threaten the victim, identified only as Jane Doe, “with the intent to prevent her from cooperating with the government’s investigation and, as a result, significantly interfering with the case against Kelly.”